mohamadiarch/git-training/ReadMe.md

 + git show 3ec793f72ed79503a546e4703167272ed133494c ====> show changes
 + git branch -vv || branch || branch -av ===> list of branches
 + git log --stat -M ===> summary of how much one file was changed compared to another

+## graph
++ you can not see new branch visulization in `git log --graph` until merge ===> for see that graph you should checkout to its branch
++ you can merge a branch into a commit but you can not see that branch in main graph with `git log --graph` but you can see that branch in commit graph seprately
 + git log --pretty=oneline --graph --decorate --all ===> cool visualization

+## search
+git log --grep="your word" ===> find "your word" in your commits

 ## stash